GOEIC Certification Requirements for Exporting to Egypt

 Bill of Lading or Air Waybill

-Provides shipment transportation and logistics information.
+Provides shipment transportation information.

 Product Test Reports